 The reserves policy is overseen by the Finance Committee and reviewed periodically.
 It is informed by Charity Commission guidance, in particular that there should be an integrated approach to reserves that takes account of key risks.
 Income-related risks are relatively low as our statutory basis and members' strong record of paying on time means that income is fairly predictable.
 Financial planning allows for proactive management of risks within planned operating expenditure.
-The Committee identified a number of key risks that could potentially impact reserves requirements: a sudden increase in cases; a significant business interruption event; an unexpected increase in financial commitments such as pensions; and exceptional judicial review costs.
+The reserves policy recognises a number of key risks that could potentially impact reserves requirements: a sudden increase in cases; a significant business interruption event; an unexpected increase in financial commitments such as pensions; and exceptional judicial review costs.

-REPORT OF THE TRUSTEES INCLUDING THE STRATEGIC REPORT For the year ended 31 December 2021
+REPORT OF THE TRUSTEES INCLUDING THE STRATEGIC REPORT For the year ended 31 December 2022

-In this context and in view of the ongoing pressures on the organisation and increased risk levels arising from the pandemic, required reserves levels were reviewed in 2021.
-The reserves requirement (excluding the pensions reserve in line with Charity Commission guidance) was increased to around three months' operating expenditure, currently about £1,450,000.
-The current reserves excluding the pensions reserve stand at £2,222,062 (2020: £1,844,380).
-The expectation based on the 2022 budget and longer-term projections is that reserves will come back towards the target level.
-The "free reserves" (ie those excluding the pension reserve and the carrying value of the fixed assets) stand at £2,081,166 (2020: £1,650,416).
+The reserves requirement (excluding the pensions reserve in line with Charity Commission guidance) remains at three months' operating expenditure, currently about £1,750,000.
+The current reserves excluding the pensions reserve stand at £2,303,371 (2021: £2,222,062).
+The "free reserves" (ie those excluding the pension reserve, the carrying value of the fixed assets and the intangible asset) stand at £1,839,228 (2021: £2,081,166).